-p, S.L., Grupo Tradifín, S.L., Corporación Financiera Alba, S.A., Alimentos y Aceites, S.A., Empresas Comerciales e Industriales Í Ignacio Comenge-Sánchez Real are directors and significant shareholders of Ebro Foods, S.A.
+Hercalianz Investing Group, S.L., Grupo Tradifín, S.L., Corporación Financiera Alba, S.A., Alimentos y Aceites, S.A., Empresas Comerciales e Industriales Valencianas, S.L. and José Ignacio Comenge-Sánchez Real are directors and significant shareholders of Ebro Foods, S.A.
 See section A.3 of this report.

-A.7. he company has been notified of any shareholders' agreements that may affect it pursuant to sections 530 and orate Enterprises Act.
-If any, describe them briefly and list the shareholders bound by the agreement: [ ] [v] Yes No Indicate and de scribe any concerted actions among company shareholders of which the company is aware: [ ] [v] Yes No N/A Expressly indica te any change or break-up of those agreements or concerted actions, if any, that has taken place during the year: A.8. , lividuals or entities that exercise or may exercise control over the company in pursuance of section 5 of the et Act and identify it/them if appropriate: [ ] Yes
+A.7.
+State whether the company has been notified of any shareholders' agreements that may affect it pursuant to sections 530 and 531 of the Corporate Enterprises Act.
+If any, describe them briefly and list the shareholders bound by the agreement:

+[] Yes No

+Indicate and describe any concerted actions among company shareholders of which the company is aware:

-[ \( \) ] No
+[] Yes [ \] No